rgilks/cepheus-onl/docs/discord-integration.md

 This deferred response pattern is crucial for building a scalable and responsive bot on a serverless platform.

+### Slash Commands

+The following slash commands are available:

+- `/chargen race:<race>`: Generate a complete Cepheus Engine character for a chosen race.
+- `/equipment item:<item>`: Look up an item from the rulebook.
+- `/world`: Generate a random world.

 ### Registering Slash Commands

 A script is available at `scripts/register-commands.ts` to register global slash commands with Discord.
 You can run this script using `npm run register-commands`.
-It reads command definitions from `app/lib/discord/commands/**/command.ts` and sends them to the Discord API.
+It reads command definitions (including options and choices) from the project and sends them to the Discord API.

 ### Setting up the Interactions Endpoint in Discord